 Withdrawal from benzodiazepines like Klonopin is considered dangerous because severe symptoms may develop quickly; in some cases, seizures may come on without being preceded by other symptoms of withdrawal.4,8 Klonopin-dependent individuals are advised to undergo a managed withdrawal, or detox with medical supervision,8 where a physician can monitor their health, perform a gradual taper if necessary, and manage symptoms.

-Withdrawing from Klonopin: Treatment Methods and Options for Help
+Withdrawing from Klonopin: Options for Help

 There are several options available to help you safely and comfortably get through withdrawal.
 The first step in getting help is speaking with a doctor or other treatment professional who can assess your risk for developing dangerous withdrawal symptoms and discuss treatment options.
 It is important to disclose any other drugs or alcohol that you are using, since this may impact your withdrawal, as well as the treatment approach.3

 - Inpatient hospitals can provide intensive medical treatment 24 hours a day for the duration of your stay.
 Doctors, nurses, and other medical professionals will closely monitor your symptoms and gradually taper you off of the drug.
 They may also prescribe other medications to alleviate certain withdrawal symptoms.